Dot Moore: The halfway point

 In this busy period of trying to stay in Gulf Coast media and keeping things well at home, Dot was contacted by a WALA-TV announcer who wanted her to co-host the station's new program Poolside from the Admiral Semmes Hotel in downtown Mobile.
 Dot accepted the job and continued to expand her horizons, creatively and physically.
 After a successful run of Poolside, Dot returned to free-lancing, including some work for Gayfer's department store and their commercials for Pensacola station WEAR-TV.
-Just when Dot was getting ready to step out of the public eye after a week of commercials and public appearances in Pensacola, a friend employed at WALA stopped by the Gayfer's store to deliver her some good news.
-A new afternoon talk show of her very own was set to premiere on the following Monday, with all the guests booked for that week.
+When Dot was getting ready to step out of the public eye after a week of commercials and public appearances in Pensacola, a friend employed at WALA stopped by the Gayfer's store to deliver her some good news.
+A new afternoon talk show of her very own was set to premiere the following Monday, with all of the guests already booked for that week.

-On May 14, 1963, Dot Moore & Company went the air between noon and 12:30p.m.
+Dot Moore began the show, Dot Moore & Company on Channel 10 in 1963.
+On May 14,1963, went on the air between noon and 12:30 pm.
 The radio manager who had fired Dot was eventually fired shortly after learning of her return from his TV counterpart.
 Viewers from south Mississippi to the Florida panhandle also got to see Dot help WALA cover Mobile's Mardi Gras Day celebration for 33 years.
-Ten years after Dot Moore & Company went on the air, Dot was given an on-air partner named Danny Treanor and the show became known as Gulf Coast Today in 1973.
-The 9:00 a.m. program following NBC's Today continued with this format for the next four years until Dot regained the position of host and producer of the show.
+Ten years after Dot Moore & Company went on the air, Dot was given an on-air partner named Danny Treanor, and the show became known as Gulf Coast Today in 1973.
+The 9:00 a.m. program following NBC's Today continued with this format for the next four years until Dot regained the position of host and producer.

-In September 1979, Gulf Coast Today began airing once a week before it again bore Dot's name.
+In September 1979, Gulf Coast Today began airing once a week before it bore Dot's name again.
 The Dot Moore Show would remain on WALA's schedule well into the 21st century.